sergiorozada12/huggingface-onnx/README.md

 # Huggingface to ONNX

 This repository shows how to port a Huggingface's MarianMT torch model into ONNX.
-In this case, we have optimize [this](https://huggingface.co/Helsinki-NLP/opus-mt-es-ca) spanish to catalan translation model.
+In this case, we have optimized [this](https://huggingface.co/Helsinki-NLP/opus-mt-es-ca) Spanish to Catalan translation model.
 MarianMT models need specific routines to be saved as usable ONNX models.
-The models are then run using a greedy decoding routine using ONNX Runtime.
+Then, the models run using a greedy decoding routine using ONNX Runtime.

 The core scripts of this repository are:
 * ```src/onnx.py``` - Routines to save the encoder/decoder into ONNX format, optimize (offlice), and quantize them.